FisaGamer/docs/docs/themes.md

 ### Configuration

-You can add a configuration in a theme, to do so you just have to to create at the root of a theme:
+You can add a configuration in a theme, to do so you just have to create at the root of a theme:
 * A `config/config.blade.php` view containing the form for the configuration.
 * A `config/rules.php` file containing the different validation rules for